fjwright/Run-REDUCE/README.md

 * V1.74 On startup in split pane mode, select the left panel (by not running some of the code added in v1.73).
-* Replace the Hide Input Editor CheckBox View menu item with a Hide Editor CheckBox on each REDUCEPanel to support maximizing the I/O display within its panel.
-This code is not yet finished!
+* Replace the Hide Input Editor CheckBox View menu item with a Hide Editor ToggleButton on each REDUCEPanel that maximizes the I/O display within its panel.